Democracy's Quiet Math Problem — Shiny Side Out

 55.2%

 ~62% of minor party preferences flowed to Labor — lifting a 34.6% primary to a landslide.
-The lower house still over-rewards winners.
-But unlike the UK, 34% of votes cast for minor parties were not simply discarded — they counted, and determined the outcome.
+Unlike the UK, 34% of votes cast for minor parties were not simply discarded — they counted, and determined the outcome.

-Senate (proportional STV): Labor 28 seats · Coalition 27 · Greens 11 · 10 crossbench independents and minor parties.
+Senate (proportional STV): Labor 28 · Coalition 27 · Greens 11 · 10 crossbench.
 This is representative government.

 The terms "left" and "right" in politics are among the most used and least examined in public discourse.
 If you press someone to define them precisely, the conversation gets complicated fast.
 That's not a failure of understanding — it's a reflection of how genuinely those concepts have shifted over the past century.